 A CHA was undertaken for the project, which identified species of concern which have the potential to trigger criticality for the project's area of influence.
 It was found that the project area has a relatively low risk of triggering criticality for the majority of identified potential species of concern.
-The review indicated that Critical Habitat (CH) thresholds have been triggered in reference to two species; the Critically Endangered Southern Even-fingered Gecko and the Vulnerable Houbara Bustard.
+The review indicated that Critical Habitat (CH) thresholds has been triggered in reference to two species; the Critically Endangered Southern Even-fingered Gecko and the Vulnerable Houbara Bustard.
 Other identified species of concern, including nationally listed bird, mammal, and reptile species, as well as range-restricted and endemic flora species, were classified as Priority Biodiversity Features (PBFs) based on EBRD PR6.

 All species of concern were integrated into the biodiversity assessment to identify potential impacts arising from the construction and operation of the wind farm project and associated facilities.
 Recommendations for management, mitigation and monitoring in line with EBRD, IFC and lender requirements and international best practice were proposed to alleviate and reduce the significance of impact to all biodiversity elements of concern within the project area.
+It should be noted however that the habitat for the Southern Even-fingered Gecko does not occur within the location for Bash52 MW WF, although it has been included on a precautionary basis.